 Things to do inside the Fort

-As the Kumbhalgarh Fort walls cover a mind dazzling length of 36 km it’s often calles ‘the great wall of India’.
-It’s the second largest wall in the world.
+As the Kumbhalgarh Fort walls cover a mind dazzling length of 36 km it’s often called ‘the great wall of India’.
+It’s the second-largest wall in the world.
 This means the fort covers quite an area and there are quite a few things you can do inside of the Kumbhalgarh Fort walls.

 Climb to the roof